spencerhcheng/holberton-system_engineering-devops/other/whats_next.md

 ## When you're feeling ready...
 If you're feeling good, then take a look at the list below.

+A good strategy is to apply to *every* bootcamp in the city(s) you are considering.
+Even if you are dead-set on attending one particular coding bootcamp, going through multiple application processes will make for invaluable practice.
+Each application will force you to practice problem solving using programming, write code in a high-stress and timed environment, talk about your solution and sell yourself as an applicant.
+Start by applying to bootcamps that you don't care about or with less challenging application processes, and move your way up.
+Take every coding challenge and technical interview you receive seriously--remember, it's *invaluable practice*.
+Schedule technical interviews with bootcamps that you care about only when you truly feel ready.

+For extra practice and to further test to see if you are ready or not, we offer up to *two* mock interviews for each graduate.
+Please email us (`wngo@appacademy.io` or `aladson@appacademy.io`) if you are interested in scheduling one.

-Here's a blog [post][haseeb_post] called 'Cracking the Coding Bootcamp – The Definitive Guide' written by an App Academy graduate outlining his process and thoughts about applying to bootcamps which might also be helpful to read first.
+Lastly, here's a blog [post][haseeb_post] called 'Cracking the Coding Bootcamp – The Definitive Guide' written by an App Academy graduate outlining his process and thoughts about applying to bootcamps which might also be helpful to read.

 Best of luck!